Manufacturers Trust Company Building: Form

-510 Fifth Avenue is five stories tall, with four stories occupying the entire lot, as well as a penthouse recessed from all sides except the western side.
-The penthouse is "T"-shaped, with a mechanical section on its western side, and a narrower office section extending east.
-Because 510 Fifth Avenue is surrounded by several skyscrapers, it is only lit by natural light for a short period every day.
+The Manufacturers Trust Company Building is five stories tall, with four stories occupying the entire lot, as well as a penthouse recessed from all sides except the western side.
+The penthouse is T-shaped, with a mechanical section on its western side, and a narrower office section extending east.
+Because the Manufacturers Trust Company Building is surrounded by skyscrapers, it was originally naturally illuminated for only a short period every day.

 SOM characterizes the building as being 74 ft tall, including the roof of its penthouse.
-The building's height was affected by an agreement wherein Manufacturers Trust had subleased the lot at 508 Fifth Avenue from Walter J. Salmon Sr., the developer of the 58-story skyscraper at 500 Fifth Avenue to the south.
+The building's height was affected by an agreement wherein Manufacturers Trust had subleased the lot at 508 Fifth Avenue from Walter J. Salmon Sr., the developer of the adjacent 500 Fifth Avenue.
 By leasing 508 Fifth Avenue, and thus taking its air rights, Salmon had obtained a taller height for his skyscraper than would be normally allowed under zoning codes.
 The terms of the sublease specified that the portion of any structure at 508 Fifth Avenue could not be more than 63 ft tall, or obstruct the adjacent skyscraper in any other way.
 The penthouse is thus set back from the lot line at 508 Fifth Avenue because it rises above the maximum height permitted in the sublease agreement.